Moeller method and "whip motion" technique

 Introduction to the video drum lesson: Moeller Technique

-This lesson, dedicated to drum rudiments, introduces the basic principles of the Moeller technique,
+This lesson dedicated to drum rudiments and fundamentals, introduces the basic principles of the Moeller Technique.

 When studying percussion technique, the initial approach is surely the most important phase;